By Matt Smith

 Mass tort cases can be very complex.
 The challenge facing healthcare payers today is that mass tort cases are not like typical subrogation injury cases, and it is extremely difficult to identify injured members and related medical claims.
 There can be thousands of injured people and multiple insurance companies involved in one mass tort case.
 Most payers settle their claims for pennies on the dollar to avoid the difficult task of identification and recovery, or do not get involved at all and miss out on significant recovery of paid claims dollars.

-Xerox has been a leader in the traditional subrogation identification and recovery industry for over 30 years, but has not ventured into the mass tort subrogation market until now.
-Xerox is partnering with Healthcare Recovery Solutions (HRS), whose team of experts specialize in uncovering mass tort related injury claims.
-HRS’ legal and technical expertise, combined with Xerox’s skills in recovery and negotiation, will allow Xerox to enter the mass tort market and make a significant recovery impact for our customers.
+Conduent has been a leader in the traditional subrogation identification and recovery industry for over 30 years, but has not ventured into the mass tort subrogation market until now.
+Conduent is partnering with Healthcare Recovery Solutions (HRS), whose team of experts specialize in uncovering mass tort related injury claims.
+HRS’ legal and technical expertise, combined with Conduent's skills in recovery and negotiation, will allow Conduent to enter the mass tort market and make a significant recovery impact for our customers.

 How it works